BerkeleyLearnVerify/VerifAI/docs/tutorial.md

 **Sample space:** Initial x-position, angle of rotation, and cruising speed.

 **Relevant files:**
-1. `verifai/simulators/car_simulator/examples/lanekeeping_LQR/lanekeeping_falsifier.py` : Defines the sample space and type of falsifier (sampler and number of iterations)
+1. `src/verifai/simulators/car_simulator/examples/lanekeeping_LQR/lanekeeping_falsifier.py` : Defines the sample space and type of falsifier (sampler and number of iterations)
-2.  `verifai/simulators/car_simulator/examples/lanekeeping_LQR/lanekeeping_simulation.py` : Defines the controller and the simulation environment
+2.  `src/verifai/simulators/car_simulator/examples/lanekeeping_LQR/lanekeeping_simulation.py` : Defines the controller and the simulation environment

-**Running the falsifier:** To run this example open two terminal shells and go to `cd verifai/simulators/car_simulator` in each of them.
-Then in first one run `python examples/lanekeeping_LQR/lanekeeping_falsifier.py` and wait till you see "Initialized sampler" in the terminal; then run `python examples/lanekeeping_LQR/lanekeeping_simulation.py` in the other one.
+**Running the falsifier:** To run this example open two terminal shells and go to `src/verifai/simulators/car_simulator` in each of them.
+Then in first one run `python examples/lanekeeping_LQR/lanekeeping_falsifier.py` and wait till you see "Server ready" in the terminal; then run `python examples/lanekeeping_LQR/lanekeeping_simulation.py` in the other one.

 The falsifier runs for 20 iterations, you can change this by modifying `MAX_ITERS` in `examples/lanekeeping_LQR/lanekeeping_falsifier.py`.
 At the end of the runs, you should see "End of all simulations" in the terminal where you ran `python examples/lanekeeping_LQR/lanekeeping_simulation.py`.